Skip to content

 Caution's secret management system for enclaves offers services for managing keys that are never exposed outside of enclave memory and are portable.
 It solves a fundamental problem in confidential computing: how do you get secrets into an enclave without exposing them to the host or any single party?

-The system uses shamir secret sharing to split a master secret into multiple shards encrypted to PGP keys.
+The system uses Shamir secret sharing to split a master secret into multiple shards encrypted to PGP keys.
 A configurable quorum threshold of shard-holders must independently send their shards to the enclave before it can reconstruct the secret and derive cryptographic keys.

 Components